 In our four-year bachelor’s program, you will:

-- Work closely with expert nurse educators in small class sizes to learn evidence-based practices in health promotion, illness prevention, disease management, and care coordination
+- Work closely with expert nurse educators to learn evidence-based practices in health promotion, illness prevention, disease management, and care coordination.

 Our program provides clinical placements at the leading hospitals and healthcare facilities in the Greater Hartford area, including: